 - The drug of choice for trypanosomiasis is dependent on the stage of the disease and the subspecies of T. brucei (see the table below).

-- Follow-up: CSF examination should be repeated every six months for two years.
+- Follow-up: CSF examination should be repeated every 6 months for 2 years.

 |West African sleeping sickness||East African sleeping sickness|

 To remember that in East African sleeping sickness bloodborne disease is treated with suramin and melarsoprol is used to treat invasion of the brain (CNS), think: “BLOODy SURe, this MELody is stuck in my BRAIN.”

 Drugs used in the treatment of African trypanosomiasis